 Learning Circles are groups of up to 10 participants who meet to discuss topics or books consistent with the mission of the Center for the Advancement of Teaching and Learning.
 Open to all faculty and staff, groups typically meet on a regular schedule for three to six sessions.
 Sessions will meet face-to-face and be live-streamed on Zoom for those who wish to attend remotely.
 Session summaries will be posted on the Commons.
-Learn about Fall 2019 Learning Circles and sign up today!
+Learn about Spring 2020 Learning Circles and sign up today!

 Course Design Academy beginning in 2016, select faculty engage in a year-long effort to redesign an entire course with significant learning goals and aligned assessment and activities to support student success.